Poornima-Ranguri/algorithm_play/python_kmp/notes_for_discussion_of_tests.md

  2. Use of Keith Schwarz's different implementation of COMPUTE-PREFIX-FUNCTION to test `fill_skip_ahead_array`.

- 3. Problem testing for all matches.
+ 3. Problem testing for all matches, because `re.finditer` ignores overlapping matches.
+Example:

         In [1]: seq = '1010101010101010101010101010101010'